 A person may be charged with a domestic violence offense if they do anything to threaten or cause harm to a household or family member.
 According to the Minnesota Domestic Abuse Act, which is listed under Minnesota Statutes §518B.01, the term “family or household members” includes all of the following individuals in relation to the perpetrator:

 The law also clarifies behaviors that may constitute domestic abuse, including any form of physical harm or assault, intentionally causing someone to fear physical harm, sexual abuse, terroristic threats, and interference with an emergency call.
-A nearby domestic violence attorney could work with a defendant to contest allegations that they committed any of these offenses against a household or family member.
+A Hennepin County domestic violence attorney could work with a defendant to contest allegations that they committed any of these offenses against a household or family member.

 In some situations, criminal actions classified as domestic abuse have different penalties upon conviction than an equivalent crime would if committed against a non-household or family member.
 For example, acts of assault against family or household members are criminalized under MN Stat. §609.2242 as unique offenses separate from the typical five degrees of assault defined in MN Stat. §§609.221 through 609.224.

 The penalties associated with domestic violence can vary significantly depending on the exact offense, as well as any prior record the defendant has of similar or identical behavior.
-For example, first offense of domestic assault as defined by MN Stat. §609.2242 is a misdemeanor offense, but a second offense within ten years is a gross misdemeanor.
+For example, a first offense of domestic assault as defined by MN Stat. §609.2242 is a misdemeanor offense, but a second offense within ten years is a gross misdemeanor.
 A third offense is a felony that could result in a maximum of five years’ imprisonment and $10,000 in fines upon conviction.

 Various other factors may also aggravate penalties for domestic violence convictions, including the presence of a firearm and/or the defendant allegedly strangling the victim.
 A qualified domestic violence lawyer in the area could identify what factors may influence the outcome of a particular case and work to compensate for them in the defense strategy.